 I assume that the above average person buys a $250,000-$500,000 piece of property at 27.
 By the time they turn 28, they will have owned the property for 1 year and have paid down $3,500-$7,500 in principal on a $250,000-$400,000 loan.

-I conservatively assume a $250,000 no money down loan for the low end house, even though after 5 years of working, the low-end above average person should have around $25,000-$30,000 saved up in cash based on the after-tax savings charts above.
+I conservatively assume a $250,000 no money down loan for the low end house.
+This is even though after 5 years of working, the low-end above average person should have around $25,000-$30,000 saved up in cash based on the after-tax savings charts above.

 By the time a 27 year old pays off his or her mortgage in 30 years, s/he will be 57 years old with a place to live rent from for the rest of his/her life.
 That is the true value of the property, the rent saved for the remainder of the owner’s life.
 It can be calculated as the present value of those future rental payments, or simply the market value of the home.
-I assume zero price appreciation on the home to keep things conservative and no extra payments to accelerate the payoff either.
+I assume zero price appreciation on the home to keep things conservative.
+Further, I assume no extra payments to accelerate the payoff either.

 So far, we’ve touched upon pre-tax savings, after-tax savings, investment returns of 0 for those savings to remain conservative, and real estate.
 You need to spend less than you earn for that inevitable day you no longer have an income.
-You also need to live somewhere, hence, you should own your property if you know you will be there for much longer than 5-10 years.
+You also need to live somewhere.
+Hence, you should own your primary residence if you know you will be there for much longer than 5-10 years.

 The great thing about savings and real estate is that the process is highly automatic.
 If you implement the plan and wake up 10 years later, you will inevitably be worth much more provided you keep your job and your home.
 Given savings and building equity in your home over the next several decades is largely automatic, the X Factor comes out because you have so much more free time to do something else!

 In my case, my X Factor was starting Financial Samurai in July 2009 at the age of 32.
 I thought about starting this site in 2006 when I just finished my MBA from Berkeley.
 However, I was always too busy at my investment banking job.
-I also needed a break from working going to school part-time for 20 hours a week while working 60 hours a week.
+I also needed a break from working and going to school part-time for 20 hours a week.